 d.
 Extent to which applicant describes adequate and appropriate collaborations with other health agencies during various phases of the project.
 (10 points)

 e.
 Extent to which applicant provides a detailed and adequate plan for evaluating program results.
-This includes plans for evaluating specific projects as well as plans for evaluating other aspects of the collaboration (e.g., training).
+This Start Printed Page 42570includes plans for evaluating specific projects as well as plans for evaluating other aspects of the collaboration (e.g., training).
 (10 points)

 2. Capacity (35 points total):